Program for Medical Education Innovations & Research Projects

 Researchers have implemented 70 studies that assess medical school and training curricula, quality of patient care, provider competency, skills development, the transfer of skills to practice, and the effects of education on patient outcomes.

 Our publication in the Journal of General Internal Medicine, “I Cannot Take This Any More!
-Preparing Interns to Identify and Help a Struggling Colleague,” coauthored by Sondra R. Zabar, MD, Colleen C. Gillespie, PhD, Kathleen Hanley, MD, Margaret R. Horlick, MD, Patrick M. Cocks, MD, Lisa Altshuler, PhD, and Adina L. Kalet, MD, MPH, analyzed DREAM data from a 5-year study that involved 145 resident interns in the fields of medicine, orthopedics, and surgery who participated in the OSCE between 2013 and 2017.
+Preparing Interns to Identify and Help a Struggling Colleague,” coauthored by Sondra Zabar, MD, Colleen Gillespie, PhD, Kathleen Hanley, MD, Margaret Horlick, MD, Patrick Cocks, MD, Lisa Altshuler, PhD, and Adina Kalet, MD, analyzed DREAM data from a 5-year study that involved 145 resident interns in the fields of medicine, orthopedics, and surgery who participated in the OSCE.
 Findings show that the OSCE-prepared interns and faculty supported resident wellbeing and reinforced policies and processes that improved access to resources for combating burnout and fatigue.
-More than 10 residencies participate annually in this educational activity.
+More than 10 residencies partipate annually in this educational activity.

 Unannounced Standardized Patient Program